 RECENTLY, there were reports that the Oxford English Dictionary had identified the earliest use of the term “climate change.”
-The words in their context, an American scientific magazine of 1854, and even in their inflection, differed somewhat from how we read and understand them today.
-But it’s evident from the brief article in which they were first combined that humans’ effect on climate was already a subject of interest to scientists–and readers–in mid-nineteenth century America.1
+In the context in which they appeared–an American scientific magazine of 1854–and even in their inflection, the words differed somewhat from how we read and understand them today.
+But it’s evident from the brief article where they were first combined that humans’ effect on climate was already a subject of interest to scientists–and readers–in mid-nineteenth century America.1

 In his earliest reports Whitehead mentioned storms and other events in distant locations, from Canada to Florida and as far west as St. Louis.
 He remarked that “the cause of Meteorological science” would be well served if newspapers in other places devoted similar attention to phenomena occurring in nearby cities on the same day, as “additional information from intermediate points might possibly connect them more closely….”2

 Eventually, Whitehead had to curtail his references to weather farther afield.
 But this could have been a sign of his success.
 The Advertiser, marking the 200th of his monthly reports, commented on how these summaries were “looked for with interest in remote quarters, as well as within the district to which they more particularly refer,” and had even exerted an influence on the way other newspapers handled the subject of weather.3

 A system linking observers in distant places was not a new idea.
 Army posts had provided such a network since at least 1819, transmitting their statistics to the Office of the Surgeon General.
 But Whitehead saw very little use being made of this information, until Professor James P. Espy in 1845 converted the reports of some 90 stations throughout the U.S. into a series of charts–“pleasing illustrations” of the phenomena they recorded, and of the benefits of a unified program for the collection, collation and display of weather data.4